 Haircut Ideas for Better Coverage

-Choosing the right cut can improve the look of thinning areas.
+The right cut can soften the look of sparse areas.
 Consider these:

 - Pixie cut with side fringe